 - Don’t get scammed: If someone is asking you for your personal information will are likely scamming.

 - Don’t wear flashy jewelry – looking like you are balling out of control will get you robbed.
-Leave your LV and Gucci in the states.
+Leave your LV and Gucci in the States.

 - Ask for a hotel concierge: The hotel staff will be able to provide full tips about where to eat and what attractions you must see.